 Having a pool stain will not result in any illness of your pool bathers; however, as I mentioned earlier, stains in your swimming pool take away from the beauty and attractiveness of your pool.
 Another negative effect of having a pool stain is the fact...that your pool will appear dirty looking; hence, no one will want to enter and take a swim.

-Staining of your swimming pool or spa can also come from important factors such as:
+Staining of your swimming pool or spa can also come from other crucial factors such as:

-If you have not notice already, the problem of having stains in your spa or swimming pool, is directly related to your water chemistry deficiencies and errors.
-For this reason you must constantly test and correct the parameters of your water chemistry.
-This process will greatly reduce your staining problems for both your spa and swimming pool.
+If you have not notice already, the problem of having stains in your spa or swimming pool, is related to your water chemistry deficiencies and errors.
+For this reason, you must constantly test and correct the parameters of your water chemistry.
+This process will reduce your staining problems for both your spa and swimming pool.

-It is also very important that you identify the actual source/s and take the corrective steps needed, if you want a stain free pool or spa.
+It is also especially important that you identify the actual source/s and take the corrective steps needed if you want a stain free pool or spa.
 Failure to identify the source of the pool stain/s before undertaking a removal program, may result in new stains forming.
-Stains in spas and swimming pools often become very difficult to remove.
+Stains in spas and swimming pools often become exceedingly difficult to remove.

 This is usually when they are allowed to be on the pool surface for too long.
 There are many pool products available that are made specifically for stain removing.
 Still your success with any of these products will vary.
 In some cases where your pool plaster is badly degraded, rough, and porous, the removal of a pool stain or stains may prove difficult.
 At this point...although harsh, acid washing is sometimes considered.